Privacy notices

 Our address is Civic Offices, Civic Way, Swadlincote, Derbyshire, DE11 0AH.

 The Council is committed to protecting your privacy when you use our services.
-This privacy notice tells you what to expect when Planning Services collect personal information.
+This privacy notice tells you what to expect when Electoral Services collects personal information.
 It also explains when and why we collect this information, how we use it, the conditions under which we may disclose it to others, how we keep it secure and what rights you have in relation to the data we hold about you.

 How do we collect information from you?